Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/postmindate.md

 title: "postmindate"
 linkTitle: "postmindate"
 weight: 2650
---- ### postmindate
+---### postmindate

 #### SEND

-Schedules the post- processing exec file processing date.
+Schedules the post-processing exec file processing date.

 You can express the date value: